3 Day Transfers vs Blastocyst Transfers

 So what do you think?
 Do you in your lab do any day three transfers?

 I hope this will be my last question and again I look forward to your reply.

 Dr Smith replies:

-I am thoroughly enjoying our dialog as it gives me an opportunity to get on my soapbox about day 3 transfers.
-Thanks for the chance to vent
+I am thoroughly enjoying our dialogue as it gives me an opportunity to get on my soapbox about day 3 transfers.
+Thanks for the chance to vent.

 I am not implying that they transferred your embryos on day 3 because they were failing.
 They were fine.
 So when I talk about this manipulation, it doesn't really apply to you.
 I'm writing this for the benefit of other patients who have been manipulated.